-(Not all classes are offered each year.
-Indicates required courses.)
+(Not all classes are offered each year. \ Indicates required courses.)
 The following course descriptions provide an outline of topics covered in the courses offered at Hinsdale Adventist Academy.
-Instructors may choose to cover additional topics not listed specifically in the descriptions below.
+Instructors may choose to cover additional

 APPLIED ARTS

 IMPACT - 1.0 credit per year